nbittich/multipart2/examples/README.md

 -------------------------------------
 Author: [abonander]

-This example shows how to use `multipart`'s specialized `Intercept` middleware with Iron, which reads out all fields and files to local storage so they can be accessed arbitrarily.
+This example shows how to use `multipart2`'s specialized `Intercept` middleware with Iron, which reads out all fields and files to local storage so they can be accessed arbitrarily.

 ```